ChimeraTK/DeviceAccess-ModbusBackend/README.md

     device.current  2  18  4  2  32  0  0  RO

-Here 2 elemnets are read starting from address 18.
+Here 2 elements are read starting from address 18.
 The total resulting length is 4 byte (2 times 16 bits).
 The bar information (2), width (32), number of fractional bits (0) and signed/unsigned flag (0) is not used in the backend.
 Finally, the access right (RO) is set.
 For more details see the [MapFileParser.cpp](https://github.com/ChimeraTK/DeviceAccess/blob/master/fileparsers/src/MapFileParser.cpp).

 The device mapping file syntax is as follows: